Antisemitism in Florida: Residential segregation

 Prior to the passage of the 1968 Fair Housing Act, Jewish people were excluded from living in many white Christian neighborhoods throughout the United States due to the use of restrictive covenants and quotas.
 In Florida, the state Supreme Court ruled that antisemitic real estate covenants was unconstitutional.

 The real estate developer and highway builder Carl G. Fisher initially refused to do business with Jews.
 During the time that Fisher was building properties, Miami Beach was a sundown town where Black Americans and other people of color were not allowed after dark.
 In 1949, a local ordinance in Miami Beach prohibited antisemitic discrimination.

 21st century

 According to the Anti-Defamation League, the number of reported antisemitic incidents has increased in Florida each year since 2018.
 In 2022, there were 269 reported antisemitic incidents, including 1 assault, 54 incidents of vandalism, and 214 incidents of harassment.

 According to a report published by Florida Attorney-General Ashley Moody, the number of antisemitic crimes in Florida increased by 94% in 2023 compared to 2022.
 These crimes occurred on campuses, in places of worship, and in other areas.
 Moody also called to action: “To protect Jewish Americans, we took action – calling for a zero-tolerance policy for hate crimes and urging Florida college and university police chiefs to protect Jewish students and other religious groups.”

+On August 16, 2026, a 35-year-old man approached a Jewish couple from New York who were visiting Surfside, Florida, while they were walking near Harding Avenue.
+According to police, the man was riding an electric scooter, directed antisemitic and derogatory remarks at them and other members of the Jewish community, struck the husband in the head and threatened to kill him.
+The man's wife recorded part of the incident on her cellphone.
+The attacker was arrested three days later and charged with battery with prejudice and harassment or intimidation based on religious or ethnic heritage.